alphaxleonidas/DualShockMultiplayer-uinput/README.md

 ~/.venv/bin/python ds4input.py
 ```
 as the script looks for the controller directly on start else the script will just stop with an error.

+# Additional Infos
+- No vibration / force feedback
+- The PS button is a separate button that you can map, for example in AntiMicroX